 - 4. Complementary to the voluntary national review process, African member States have noted the particular benefits of conducting sustainable development reviews at the district, governorate and municipality levels.
 Participants at the sixth session of the Africa Regional Forum on Sustainable Development, held in 2020, concluded that voluntary local reviews were important tools for meaningful multi-stakeholder engagement and mobilization to advance the implementation of the 2030 Agenda and Agenda 2063.
-Participants at the sixth session requested member States to integrate voluntary local reviews into their voluntary national reviews and to establish local review mechanisms to improve accountability, transparency and public ownership of the implementation of the two agendas.
+At the sixth session, member States were requested to integrate voluntary local reviews into their voluntary national reviews and to establish local review mechanisms to improve accountability, transparency and public ownership of the implementation of the two agendas.
 By engaging with multiple stakeholders on the ground, voluntary local reviews reach a grassroots audience, which, in turn, can inform and move forward the sustainable development process, in line with the two agendas.
-To that end, ECA has been assisting selected local governments in the preparation of local reviews and is extending the scope of that initiative to help other local stakeholders. - 5.
-The ongoing COVID-19 pandemic has radically changed the development landscape for the 11 countries preparing to submit voluntary national reviews in 2021.
-Even prior to the pandemic, African member States faced significant challenges related to the financing of inclusive initiatives to promote sustainable development; COVID-19 has further constrained their development trajectories by causing massive disruptions to public health, economic activity, trade, employment, the movement of people and the mobilization of financial resources by Governments.
-Those disruptions have undermined progress by all African countries to achieve the Sustainable Development Goals, an issue that will, undoubtedly, be reflected in the voluntary national and local reviews under preparation.
+To that end, ECA, in partnership with the United Nations Human Settlements Programme (UN-Habitat) and the World Organization of United Cities and Local Governments of Africa, has developed the Africa Voluntary Local Review Guidelines and has been utilizing those guidelines to assist selected local governments in the preparation of local reviews. - 5.
+The ongoing coronavirus disease (COVID-19) pandemic has radically changed the development landscape for the 22 countries preparing to submit voluntary national reviews in 2022.
+Even prior to the pandemic, African member States faced significant challenges related to balancing multiple policy priorities and the financing of inclusive initiatives to promote sustainable development.
+COVID-19 has further constrained their development trajectories by causing massive disruptions to public health, economic activity, trade, employment, the movement of people and the mobilization of financial resources by Governments.
+Those disruptions have undermined progress to achieve the Sustainable Development Goals, an issue that will, undoubtedly, be reflected in the voluntary national and local reviews under preparation.